CharlesDeFarias/Ascend_S1DarkMode/README.md

 Objective

 Your task is to build a portfolio website using React that includes a dark mode and light mode toggle.
-This project will help you understand state management and component structuring in React.
+This project will help you understand state management and component structuring in React and apply things you learned in part 0 & 1 of FullStackOpen.

 Requirements